 Section 2.
 Resignation.
 The resignation of a member of the Authority shall be made in writing to the Executive Director and the Chair of the Authority, and the resignation shall be forwarded to the member’s appointing authority.
 The resignation of a member of the Authority shall be effective immediately upon receipt and verification by the Executive Director and Chair.

+Section 3.
+Attendance and Dismissal Requirements.

+A. Any member who has not provided notice of his or her absence from two consecutive regular meetings or three regular meetings in a six-month period shall receive a written notification from the Chair of the Authority advising the member of his/her absences.
+If a continued pattern of absences occurs, the Chair may notify the Mayor or the applicable appointing authority.

+B. The Mayor, with the consent of the City Council, may remove an Authority member for inefficiency, neglect of duty or misconduct in office, but only after the member has been given a copy of the charges made by the Mayor against them and has had an opportunity to be heard in person or by counsel before the governing body.
+In the event of the removal of any member, the Mayor shall file in the office of the City Clerk a record of the proceedings, together with the charges made against the member and findings thereon.

+ARTICLE V. EXECUTIVE DIRECTOR

-Section 3
+Section 1.

-.
 Executive Director.
 A non-voting Executive Director shall have general supervision over the administration of the Authority’s business and affairs, subject to the direction of the Authority, including, but not limited to the following duties:

 Manage the projects of the Authority;